Aldaviva/SignalRClientGenerator/Readme.md

 #### Example

 ##### Shared event definitions in interfaces
 These interfaces should be extracted to a [shared library](https://github.com/Aldaviva/SignalRClientGenerator/tree/master/Sample/Shared) which is depended upon by both the server and client projects.
+These can also inherit from superinterfaces.

 ```cs
 public interface EventsToClient {